bbauska/W3Cx-5of5/README.md

   title="CodePen: form input can be sent to a server without JavaScript" alt="CodePen: form input can be sent to a server without JavaScript." />
 </p>
-<p align="center"><a href="https://codepen.io/w3devcampus/pen/ZKQJBR">
+<h6 align="center"><a href="https://codepen.io/w3devcampus/pen/ZKQJBR"
+target="_blank" rel="noopener noreferrer">
-CodePen: form input sent to server without JavaScript</a>.</p>
+CodePen: form input sent to server without JavaScript</a>.</h6>

 <h5>HTML form input can be sent to a server without JavaScript</h5>

-If a form&apos;s content is sent to a remote server, on the server side, you may have PHP, Java, C#, Ruby, Python, etc. components.
-There are several ways to collect server-side data from a form in a Web page: REST Web services, servlets, Microsoft ASP pages, etc.
+<p>If a form&apos;s content is sent to a remote server, on the server side, you
+may have PHP, Java, C#, Ruby, Python, etc. components.
+There are several ways to collect server-side data from a form in a Web page: REST Web services, servlets, Microsoft ASP pages, etc.</p>

-On the client side, the forms indicate to which server and how the data should be sent,  using the action and method attributes respectively.
+<p>On the client side, the forms indicate to which server and how the data
+should be sent,  using the action and method attributes respectively.
 A &lt;button type=&quot;submit&quot;&gt; or an &lt;input type=submit&gt; field is used
-to submit the form content.
+to submit the form content.</p>

-For example: &lt;form action=&quot;myServerCode.php&quot;
+<p>For example: &lt;form action=&quot;myServerCode.php&quot;
 method=&quot;POST&quot;&gt;&#41;&lt;/form&gt;.
-Here, we set the URL of the server side code (myServerCode.php), and the HTTP method that will be used by the browser for sending the form content (POST).
+Here, we set the URL of the server side code (myServerCode.php), and the HTTP method that will be used by the browser for sending the form content (POST).</p>

-Example of HTML5 form that will not be sent if invalid input fields are present.
+<p>Example of HTML5 form that will not be sent if invalid input fields are
+present.
 Notice that the JavaScript part is only used for giving feedback while entering the password.
-No JavaScript is used for sending the form data, or for complex, global validation:
+No JavaScript is used for sending the form data, or for complex, global validation:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~ 507. codepen: validating user input 'on the fly' using js (482) ~~~~~~~~~~~~~~-->
 <p align="center" width="100%">